mmbros/quote/pkg/taskengine/README.md

     type WorkFunc func(context.Context, int, Task) Result

-The `Result` interface has just the `Success` method that must returns true in case of success.
+The `Result` interface has only the `Success` method that must returns true in case of success and false otherwise.

     type Result interface {
         Success() bool
     }

-The `engine.Execute` function returns a chan in which are enqueued the workers results for the input tasks.

-    func (eng *Engine) Execute(mode Mode) (chan Result, error)

-The `Mode` enum type represents the mode of execution:

-- `FirstSuccessOrLastError`: For each task it returns only one result: the first success or the last error.
-If a task can be handled by two or more workers, only the first success result is returned.
-The remaining job for same task are skipped.
-- `FirstSuccessThenCancel`: For each task returns the (not successfull) result of all the workers: after the first success the other requests are cancelled.
-- `All`: For each task returns the result of all the workers.
-Multiple success results can be returned.
+## WorkerTasks

+`WorkerTasks` type is a map that contains the tasks list of each WorkerID.

+    type WorkerTasks map[WorkerID]Tasks

+The `SortTasks` method reorder each worker tasks list, in order to have a worker handle each task as soon as possible.